Gift of Life Marrow Registry: Other United States Registries

-The National Marrow Donor Program (NMDP) is a nonprofit organization founded in 1986 and based in Minneapolis, that operates the Be The Match Registry of volunteer donors and cord blood units.
-In May 2004, the Gift of Life Marrow Registry and the NMDP formed an associate donor registry relationship together.
+The National Marrow Donor Program (NMDP) is a nonprofit organization founded in 1986 and based in Minneapolis, that operates a registry of volunteer donors and cord blood units.
+In May 2004, the Gift of Life Marrow Registry and NMDP formed an associate donor registry relationship together.

-DKMS, a German bone marrow registry, also operates a large US bone marrow registry.
+DKMS, a German bone marrow registry, also operates a large U.S. bone marrow registry.